wwwangxc/wheel/README.md

 About the global functions.

-#### ValueOrDefault
+#### Or

-When the value is the zero value of the type, return the specified default value.
+Rreturn the first non-zero value in the list.
+If all values are zero, return the first value.

 ```go
 package main